Business Report: Local hemp processor gears up for expansion

 An Albany-based hydrogen fuel cell company, which already has operations in the Rochester area, is expanding again.

-And a Florida-based sub shop chain opens its first location in Rochester, the third city where it will be serving up sandwiches in New York state.
+And a Florida-based sub shop chain opens its first location in Rochester, the third city in New York state where it will be serving up sandwiches.